DontBaguMe/IoGR/README.md

 - Upon acquiring the Large Roast, go to the Natives' Village and talk to the young boy.
 If you give him the roast, he will gratefully guide you across the treacherous expanse from the village to Dao.
 The man in Dao who grants you two items can also hire a guide to take you back to Natives' for free.
 - In the Nazca Plain, if you go to the location of the tile buried in the sand, you can warp to the Sky Garden.
 However, the Moon Tribe will only appear there if you have healed them with the Teapot.
 You can exit to the overworld from the Sky Garden by going up into the area where you normally enter from Nazca.
 - Mu and the Seaside Palace are accessible directly from Angel Village.
 What is originally the guest room in the vanilla game takes you to the Passage to Mu inside the Seaside Palace.
 Mu is freely accessible this way, but the Mu Palace Key is required to enter the Seaside Palace via this route.
+- The man playing the flute at the entrance to Dao can hire a guide to take you to the Natives' Village.

 #### Room Rewards and Stat Upgrades
 The number of HP, STR and DEF upgrades available in the game has been reduced to reflect the extreme balancing of enemy statistics throughout the game -- so though the number of upgrades has decreased, each upgrade is much more significant than in the vanilla game.
 HP upgrades grant you +3 HP each.